GAMS-dev/gamspy/docs/user/set.rst

 Sorting a Set
 --------------

-``reorderUELs`` is a method of all GAMS symbol classes.
+``reorderUELs`` is a method of all GAMSPy symbol classes.
 This method allows the user to reorder UELs of a specific symbol dimension – ``reorderUELs`` will not all any new UELs to be create nor can they be removed.
 For example: ::